samkumar/stormport/apps/EthernetShield/README.md

 You will notice that the first few packets fail to send.
 This is because when the mote connects to the network, no one initially knows how to route traffic to it (that is, which MAC address is associated with its IP).
-To our knowledge, the Wiz5200 does not respond to ARP queries (which is how this is usually resolved), so the mote has to send traffic before traffic can be routed to it.
+Sending this initial traffic is optional in a production setting, because the Wiz5200 chip should respond to ARP queries.

 After those first few packets, you should see the word "hell" appear on your listening socket, at roughly the rate the mote is sending.